ajnirp/ajnirp.github.io/content/blog/knight_moves_apl.md

 date = 2026-07-18
 +++

 I've been learning APL recently, and when I found [APL quest](https://apl.quest/) recently, I was addicted.
 It's a collection of bite-sized problems each meant to be solved with an APL one-liner.
-In this blog post I'll discuss [2019-4](https://apl.quest/2019/4/), which asks us to return all valid knight moves given a 2-element vector representing the knight's current position on the chessboard.
+In this blog post I'll discuss my solution to [2019-4](https://apl.quest/2019/4/), which asks us to return all valid knight moves given a 2-element vector representing the knight's current position on the chessboard.

 ```apl
       ]box ON